yb66/rack-polymer/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Licences ##

+The licence for this library can be found in the LICENCE.txt file.
+The licence for parts taken from the Polymer library (like the fallback script, bits for examples and specs etc) is to be found in the Polymer-LICENSE file.